mlight-lee/libredwg-web/bindings/javascript/README.md

 const db = this.libredwg.convert(dwg);
 ```

+## Interfaces

+There are two kinds of interfaces defined to access dwg/dxf drawing data.

+### Interfaces with prifix 'Dwg'

+Those interfaces are much more easier to use with better data structure.
+It is quite similar to interfaces defined in project [@mlightcad/dxf-json](https://github.com/mlight-lee/dxf-json).
+Those interfaces describe most of commonly used objects in the dwg/dxf drawing.

+### Interfaces with prefix 'Dwg_'

+Those interfaces are JavaScript version of `structs` defined in libredwg C++ code.
+Only a few `structs` have the correponding JavaScript interface.
+Most of them are defined to make it easier to convert libredwg data structure to [DwgDatabase](./src/types/database.ts).

+So it is recommend to use interfaces with prefix 'Dwg'.

 ## Demo App

 One demo app is provided in folder [test](./test/).
 You can run the following command to launch it.